-Posted: A year ago, last updated 5 months ago.
+Posted: 15 months ago, last updated 8 months ago.

 "This is not just a video-game, this is the story of my life," says the narrator.
 What's interesting is that the games reflect the mood of the wider narrative.
 Each one marks a turn or deepening of some aspect of the story.
 This may sound heavy-handed or juvenile, but the reality is that these games work well to underline the emotion of your character.

 If you played games in the 80's this is a great way to revisit some of those moments.
 If you've not played these games before this is a novel way to discover them, along with a window on the burgeoning importance of this new media.

 Our experts have hand-picked the following similar games for you.
 These offer a similar way to play to 198x or are games with a similar theme or topic.
 These are good alternative games to 198x, or are a younger rated alternative for players not ready for PEGI 12 or ESRB TEEN games.

 Thank you for using our resource, supported by AskAboutGames, ParentZone and PlayAbility Initiative.
 We are editorially independent, written by parents for parents, but welcome sponsorship, partnership and suggestions.
 Email our editor for details on these opportunities.

 The information on this database is designed to support and complement the in-depth discussion and advice about video game "addiction", violence, spending and online safety in the Taming Gaming book.
 If you have any concerns or questions in these areas, email our editor who is quick to respond or can arrange for a one-to-one conversation.